Start the trip to Greek Mythology

 Titans of Mythology

-Titans are the second generation of divine beings in Greek mythology.
-Children of Heaven and Gaia dominated the world before the Olympians took over the baton.
-Their central form was Saturn, who overturned his father to rule.
-The history of Titans is full of battles, fears of losing power, twists and eventually great conflict with the Olympians — The well-known Titan fighting.
-Their myths speak of power, succession, eternal conflict between generations, a pattern that is hardly overcome.
+The Titans are the second generation of divine beings in Greek mythology.
+Children of Uranus and Gaia, they ruled the world before the Olympians took over.
+Their central figure was Cronus, who overthrew his father to rule.
+The history of the Titans is filled with battles, fears of losing power, upheavals, and ultimately a great conflict with the Olympians—the famous Titanomachy.
+Their myths speak of power, succession, and the eternal conflict between generations—a motif that is difficult to overcome.

 Deities

-The secondary deities in Greek mythology do not simply stay in the shadow of the great gods.
-They are nymphs, demons, and local deities living in nature, associated with the elements and get involved in people's everyday stories.
-They don't have the authority of the Olympians — That's true. — but often affect events and fates in a way that is not always seen at first glance, but is decisive.
-Their stories illuminate human experience: they talk about luck, inspiration, natural circles.
+The minor deities in Greek mythology do not simply remain in the shadow of the major gods.
+They are nymphs, daemons, and local deities who live in nature, are connected to the elements, and become entangled in people’s everyday stories.
+They do not possess the power of the Olympians—that is true—but they often influence events and destinies in ways that are not always apparent at first glance, yet are decisive.
+Their stories shed light on the human experience: they speak of fate, inspiration, and the cycles of nature.

 Mythical creatures